vikashask/MEAN-Interview-Question/Angular/interview-question.md

             }
         }

-### 5.This Customer.ts will compile to the above JavaScript code.
+### This ts file will compile to the above JavaScript code.

 So TypeScript provides the following advantages over JavaScript-
 >Structure the code- There were many different coding styles for JavaScript.
 This leads to unstructured